Travel Risk Management & Best Duty of Care Trends 2017

-From my personal perspective, there were two very important takeaways from the convention:
+From my personal perspective, there were two very important takeaways from the convention on travel risk:

 1. There are over 70+ countries around the world that criminalize LGBTQ in a variety of ways.
 This is a complex and complicated issue for corporations to deal with properly today due to the legalities involved however Duty of Care cannot be ignored or neglected or it may come back to bite the organization that does choose to delay their dealings with addressing this from a policy/procedure stance.
 Be sure your management team involved in HR, Corporate Security, Travel, Legal, and operations are all having a dialogue on how best to address this for your organization.